Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 They can guide them on the package and answer any questions regarding compliance or coverage down the road.

-Whenever there is a casualty or an airmen goes missing, specialist will assist their family with the next steps to take including preparing documents and assisting with situational appropriate program applications.
+Whenever there is a casualty or an airman goes missing, the specialist will assist the family with the next steps to take, including preparing documents and assisting with situationally appropriate program applications.

 Related Article – Air Force Photojournalist (3N0X5): Career Details